17 Cheap Garage Updates You Can Do Yourself

 If you don’t do your own car maintenance but have a mechanic’s creeper stowed away in your garage, this is another use for the handy rolling platform.
-Air compressors can be very heavy and cumbersome to haul around your workshop or garage, so putting it on wheels can save you a lot of sore muscles later on!
-And, depending on the size of your compressor, there may be enough room to store your compressor hose on the creeper, too.
+Air compressors can be heavy and cumbersome to haul around your workshop or garage, so putting it on wheels can save you a lot of sore muscles later on!
+Depending on the size of your compressor, there may be enough room to store your compressor hose on the creeper, too.

 Insulate the Garage Door

 Studies done by garage door manufacturers prove that an energy-efficient R-18 insulated garage door can keep your garage about 12 degrees warmer in winter months and about 25 degrees cooler in summer.
 That reduces energy loss along the insulated walls and ceiling.
 Here’s how to insulate your garage door yourself.

 Space-Saving Sliding Shelves

 Rollout shelves and sliding bypass units can make more efficient use of the sidewalls of your garage.
 The bypass unit adds 50 percent more storage for long-handled tools and all sorts of items that take up too much wall space.
 You simply slide the shelves to either side to access the stuff behind.
 Check out more features of this system and get complete how-to-build instructions here.

 Simply overhang the trash bag along the top of the trash can and secure the bungee cord on top of the bag.
 You can hook two bungee cords together if one isn’t long enough to go around the top of your trash can.